enbzldn/PieceOfCake/docs/recipe_add.md

 If you want to set a different sorting order, add numbers to the ingredient names.
 Ingredients with numbers will be sorted according to the numbering, while ingredients without numbers will appear at the end of the list.

+Ingredients can be grouped by recipe components.
+To do this, write the group name before the ingredient name
+in the following format: "group name: ingredient name".
+The group name should be placed before each ingredient that belongs to the same group.

 ## Instructions

 Each instruction step includes: